eab148/SuperCoolWeatherApp/README.md

 Super Cool Weather App is... a super cool weather app that enables anyone to look up the current weather and 7-day forecast for any location in the United States.
 ## Prerequisites
-Before you begin, makes sure you've done the following:
+Before you begin, make sure you've done the following:
 * Installed the [latest version of java](https://www.java.com/en/)

 If you simply want to run the program, then you should be set!
 Simply download and run